NVIDIA/deepops/virtual/README.md

 $ ./cluster_up.sh
 ```

 The script should complete without errors.
+Once the script has completed executing `source k8s_environment.sh` will enable the execution of `kubectl` commands directly from the provisioing node without the need to ssh to a VM, as descibed earlier under [Start vagrant](https://github.com/satindern/deepops/tree/patch-1/virtual#start-vagrant).

 ## Shutdown vagrant